 - Chances of placenta previa and placental abruption increase with age

 - Certain chronic health conditions, such as diabetes and high blood pressure are more common as women age and could impact the health of a pregnancy

-The March of Dimes has more information to ponder as you consider delaying pregnancy into your later 30’s and 40’s.
+Very Well Family has more information to ponder as you consider delaying pregnancy into your later 30’s and 40’s.
 Keep in mind that most babies are born healthy, regardless of their parents’ ages.

-Below are our favorite fertility and period tracking resources & apps
+Below are our favorite fertility and period tracking resources & apps:

 Use this online screening tool to learn about your fertility and factors associated with your menstrual cycle and fertility.

-Clue, Kindara, Ovia Fertility, and What to Expect Fertility Tracker are good tools to learn about your own fertility, how it changes overtime, and how medications, lifestyle, etc., can affect your fertility.
+Clue, Kindara, Ovia Fertility, and What to Expect Fertility Tracker are good tools to learn about your own fertility, how it changes over time, and how medications, lifestyle, etc., can affect your fertility.